-Specific Goals of Pastfinders are:
+Specific Goals of Pastfinders are the following:

 - Present programs of genealogical and historical interest to the members and the community.